mcroitor/quick_dive_cpp/readme.md

 3. Constructors and operators.
 4. The standard C++ library usage.
 5. Project support.
 Writing documentation.
-6. Creation and use of modules/libraries.
+6. Creation and usage of modules/libraries.